Hajis23/room-game/README.md

 First install dependencies to the client.

-After that client can be run with
+After that client can be run from the root with
 ```
 npm run client
 ```